kevintestqa/gcp-homework/terraform/week10/README.md

 ### Root Cause

 * VM did not have an external IP address.
 In addition, VM did not have a route to the public internet.
+By creating a route, the VM was able to be accessed by an external browser and SSH functionality was restored.